carlos-villatoro/BugOut-Client/README.md

 # BugOut

 ### Description
 #### BugOut is a development project and bug management system.
 Users will be able to submit, track and resolve issues easily.
-Bugs can be created with different priority levels and have its working status changed as the issue becomes resolved.
+Bugs can be created with different priority levels and have their working status changed as the issue becomes resolved.
 Projects can have a feed of issues with team commentary.
 Users will be able to sign up as managers or members, each with different permissions.
 ---

 ---